 Buenos Aires province seeks to delay payment to bondholders due this month

-The payment, tied to more than $250 million amortization payments due in two weeks, was seen as a initial signal for how Argentina would handle renegotiation on more than $100 billion in sovereign debt inherited by the new administration of center-left President Alberto Fernandez.
+The amortization payment, due in two weeks,is tied to a January 2021 provincial bond AR058449334=, which slid 10 points in early trading, according to MarketAxess data.

-"The overall purpose of the proposed amendments is to temporarily relieve the Province from certain of its short-term financial obligations by deferring the next principal payment date, originally due on January 26, 2020, to May 1, 2020," the filing said.
+"The overall purpose of the proposed amendments is to temporarily relieve the Province from certain of its short-term financial obligations by deferring the next principal payment date, originally due on January 26, 2020, to May 1, 2020," a filing by the province said.

+The Buenos Aires debt negotiation is seen by some as a trial balloon for how Argentina will handle the renegotiation of more than $100 billion in sovereign debt inherited by the administration of center-left President Alberto Fernandez.

+Argentine national bonds were also trading lower, with the January 2028 benchmark 040114HQ6= down 1.6 points, according to Refinitiv data.

 Provincial bonds maturing this year and through 2027 fell one to 10 points on Monday.
 The January 2021 maturity fell six points to 60 cents, according to Refinitiv data, after Economy Minister Martin Guzman confirmed the national government would not help the province with the payments.